 We met for the first time at the ceremony for a professional fraternity we were both pledging.
 I came in a rush after having worked a long shift as a waitress, changing in the bathroom in the building, and sat down.
 I was not calm.

-I noticed him for a second and said, “Hi.”
-Then proceeded to look down trying to calm my anxiety, because I wasn’t quite certain what this was about, but it was recommended to me.
+I noticed him for a second “Hi.”
+I proceeded to look down trying to calm my anxiety, because I wasn’t quite certain what this was about, but it was recommended to me.

-Later he told me he thought I was stuck up.
+Later, he told me he thought I was stuck up.

 Aside from the fraternity and building a relationship there, we had classes together and he would make fun of how I would clean the goo that collected on the tip of my pen off by rolling it on my notebook.
 He also always made fun of how I was from the country as he was from the Twin Cities.
 It all annoyed me.